Inverness cape: Highland dress

+In Japan

+The Inverness coat was introduced into Japan during the Meiji era, and a modified version, the tonbi or tombi (とんび) coat, gained much popularity.
+The coat style was called tonbi because the flaps on either side of the shoulders looked similar to that of a kite.
+The tonbi could be worn over a kimono, which was a reason for its popularity.
+Historically, the use of wool was limited in Japan until the Meiji era; however, the increased demand for new overcoats which could be worn over the kimono, including the tonbi, ignited the market.
+The tonbi remained in common use as an overcoat worn by men during the Meiji, Taishō and Shōwa eras.

 In popular culture

+Sherlock Holmes

 Arguably the most famous example in fiction, Arthur Conan Doyle's famous detective Sherlock Holmes is often associated with the Inverness cape.
 However, in the novels, Holmes is described as wearing an Ulster.
 Holmes's distinctive look, which was usually complemented with a deerstalker cap and a calabash pipe, is a composite of images, originally credited to a series of illustrators including David Henry Friston and Sidney Paget.
 But as adapted to the stage by the actor-playwright William Gillette, Holmes did not wear a cape-coat at all, and the origin of the calabash pipe is something of a mystery, although it might have had something to do with Gillette's introduction of a full-bend briar pipe for his performances.
 Paget had depicted Holmes as smoking straight pipes, exclusively.

 Friston, who illustrated the first published Sherlock Holmes novel of A Study in Scarlet, portrayed the character in a deerstalker-like hat and an elongated trench coat.

 Be that as it might, the cape-coat, the deerstalker, and the calabash pipe were already associated with Holmes by the 1930s, chiefly in the United States, but the image became definitive with the first two films in which Basil Rathbone appeared on-screen as Holmes, produced for 20th Century Fox in 1939.